From the airport to the city centre Réunion

 Bike, scooters & co Réunion

 Slowly, Reunion Island is going cycling.
 For the past ten years or so, Réunion has been gradually rolling out its regional bicycle route (VVR) throughout the island, via cycle lanes, loops and paths.
-By 2022, 231 km of this route were 53% completed.
-This regional bikeway, which tends to circle the island, is mainly used for leisure activities.
+The VVR, which is designed to go all the way around the island, is mainly intended for leisure use.
 In addition, there are over 300 km of dedicated mountain bike trails.

 Numerous retailers offer rental services for different types of electrically-assisted bicycles (EABs) adapted to the island's topography.